-The programme focused on creating a classroom environment wherein students thinking and involvement, their willingness to express their ideas and critically analyse the new ideas with their prior knowledge and thereby achieve the set instructional objectives.
+The programme focussed on creating a classroom environment wherein students thinking and involvement, their willingness to express their ideas and critically analyse the new ideas with their prior knowledge and thereby achieve the set instructional objectives.
 The intervention programme attempted to simplify and enrich the contents with involvement of different learning activities to improve their conceptual understanding of the subject.
-For the present study the researcher selected topics from the five chapters of physics from the standard IX CBSE science textbook.
+For the present study the researcher carried out the situational analyses and selected the topics from the five chapters of physics from the standard IX CBSE science textbook.
 Content analysis was carried out and looking into the nature of the content various learning experiences were designed.

-Learning experience encompasses of group and individual activity, power point presentations, games and sports, experiments and demonstrations, animated video, discussions and brainstorming questions.
+Learning experience encompasses of group and individual activity, power point presentations, games and sports, experiments and demonstrations, crosswords, animated video, discussions and brainstorming questions.
 The intervention programme was designed keeping in view the child centred activity based approach.

-6.5 OPERATIONALISATION OF THE TERMS
+OPERATIONALISATION OF THE TERMS